 Overview of the lab

-The SPEME (Smart, PErvasive and Mobile systems Engineering) Lab has a global “mission” the development of innovative methods and systems for engineering distributed intelligent, pervasive, mobile, multimedia and multisensorial systems.
-The SPEME Lab is therefore open to networks of public and private actors, involved in the ICT sector and its correlated multiple application domains, with specific focus on the scientific and technological context of the Internet of Things and Smart Systems of Systems, such as Smart Home, Smart Health and Smart City, in their respective expertise areas.
+The SPEME (Smart, PErvasive and Mobile systems Engineering) Lab has a global “mission” the development of innovative methods and systems for engineering trustworthy, distributed, intelligent, pervasive, mobile, multimedia and multi-sensorial systems.
+The SPEME Lab is therefore open to networks of public and private actors, involved in the ICT sector and its correlated multiple application domains, with specific focus on the scientific and technological context of the Internet of Things and Smart Systems of Systems, such as Smart Home, Smart Health, Smart Transportation and Smart City, in their respective expertise areas.

 Overview of the activities